sgtlaggy/spt-quest-tweaks/README.md

 This option will remove all the prerequisite quests to start `Network Provider - Part 1` and will only require a specific level.
 A value of `0` will disable this feature and leave the prerequisites in place.

-## Only Require Level to start Collector
-This option will remove all prerequisite quests to start `Collector` and only require a specific level.
-A value of 0 will disable this and leave prerequisites in place.

 ## Gunsmith Challenge

 Inspired by [SheefGG](https://www.twitch.tv/SheefGG)'s hardcore gunsmith challenge.